Powered By Blogger

 Nach fünf Jahren kehrte AfD-Mitbegründer Bernd Lucke Mitte Oktober als Professor an die Universität Hamburg zurück.
 Seine ersten beiden Vorlesungen mussten aufgrund von Terror und Gewalt abgebrochen werden.
 Lucke war nach seiner Rückkehr an die Universität bei Vorlesung als „Nazi-Schwein“ beschimpft, niedergebrüllt, körperlich bedrängt und am Reden gehindert worden.

 Zeitgleich hatten linke Aktivisten beim Göttinger Literaturherbst eine Lesung de Maizières verhindert.
 De Maizière ergriff in der Aktuellen Stunde selber das Wort und machte sich für die Meinungsfreiheit stark: "Zur Meinungsfreiheit gehört, (...) dass ein umstrittener Professor, dessen Meinung mir nicht gefällt, in Hamburg eine Vorlesung halten kann."
-Seehofer betonte, solche Dinge wolle er nicht einfach hinnehmen.
+Und Seehofer betonte, solche Dinge wolle er nicht einfach hinnehmen.
 "Dazu kann ein Rechtsstaat nicht schweigen."

 In der Debatte spielen auch Morddrohungen gegen Politiker eine Rolle sowie Angriffe auf deren Büros und Wohnhäuser.
 Seehofer erklärte, es werde inzwischen immer schwieriger, Kommunalpolitiker zu finden. (dpa/fra)